Can I Claim R&D Tax Credits Every Year?

 Can I claim R&D tax credits every year?

-What if my project spans multiple years, am I eligible for R&D tax credits in all years?
+What if my project spans multiple years, am I eligible for R&D tax credits in each year?

 Within each accounting period, the R&D activities should be defined clearly to highlight the advances sought in each year and how they attempted to resolve the challenges of the R&D projects.
 In this instance where an R&D project extends over multiple years, it’s possible to submit claims for each year if the activities are ringfenced appropriately.